maizzle/maizzle.com/content/docs/configuration/build.md

 }
 ```

-The compiled templates will be output as `build_laravel/*.blade.php`.
+The compiled Templates will be output as `build_laravel/*.blade.php`.

 By default, Maizzle will use the extension of the source file.